Explore some leaders we have interviewed in the area!

 View our podcast: https://youtu.be/NUZm93Ciizk

-Financial literacy is important to start learning at a young age as it allows them time to make sound decisions that will benefit them in adulthood.
-Financial literacy allows them to feel more confident of their future by giving youth the tools and knowledge to achieve their financial goals.
+Financial literacy is important to start learning at a young age, as it allows them time to make sound decisions that will benefit them in adulthood.
+Financial literacy allows them to feel more confident in their future by giving youth the tools and knowledge to achieve their financial goals.

 In your experience, what financial lessons do your adults or youth say they wish they had learned earlier?

-Many adults or seniors say they wish they learned more about retirement savings.
-Some were focused on paying the bills of the present that they did not worry about saving money for their future which ends up becoming a problem for most.
-Some did put money into their 401k but did not know what the best decision was to choose for withdrawal.
+Many adults or seniors say they wish they had learned more about retirement savings.
+Some were focused on paying the bills of the present, so they did not worry about saving money for their future, which ends up becoming a problem for most.
+Some did put money into their 401 (k), but did not know what the best decision was to choose for withdrawal.

 What words of advice do you have for youth?
 Do you have any personal guidance based on your own experience?